 Following are some of the most common psychological tests used for the behaviour assessment.

-- Vanderbilt Assessment Scales: This is used to assess the presence and severity of neuro-developmental condition such as ADHD symptoms.
+2. Vanderbilt Assessment Scales: This is used to assess the presence and severity of neuro-developmental condition such as ADHD symptoms.
 Health care team can also use this to determine other common behavioural concerns and how these might be affecting a child's education and behaviour.
 This test is used after a general assessment that shows a child displays signs of ADHD.
-Teachers and parents are asked how frequently they notice symptoms for attention deficit disorders and other behavioural difficulties.
-Some of the questions are about hyperactivity and focus issues.
+Teachers and parents are asked about the frequency of the occurrence of the symptoms for attention deficit disorders and other behavioural difficulties.
+Some questions are about hyperactivity and focus issues.
 The provided options include “very often, ” often,” “occasionally,” and “never.”
 If most of the answers are “often” and “very often,” it may point to ADHD.

 It is better to learn as much as one can about the clinical assessment of ADHD.
 Some tests are used to evaluate social and academic skills.
 These test results are used to prescribe stimulant medication and create treatment plans, and Individualized Education Programs (IEPs) for the person diagnosed with ADHD.